nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 Only the first parameter within the Parameters resource will be used to perform a PATCH.
 Any additional parameters included within the request will not be processed.
 More details on the validation of the Parameters resource can be found in the [error handling guidance](development_general_api_guidance.html#invalid-resource).

-XML and JSON eaxmples of the FHIRPath Parameters resource are shown below.
+XML and JSON examples of the FHIRPath Parameters resource are shown below.

 ### XML FHIRPath PATCH Parameters resource